Q: Any other Drosera species

 It is easily propagated by root cuttings.

 quite lovely.
-It is likely that in time, some of these will be split into separate species.
+It is likely that in time, yet more of these will be split into separate species.
 The plant noted on many growers'

 inventories as "var. lovellae" is a name that has never been established but should be, if only